RaphGL/raphgl.github.io/content/blog/generics-in-c.md

 #undef VEC_ITEM_TYPE
 #undef VEC_SUFFIX
 ```
-This way we still get a "undeclared VEC_ITEM_TYPE" error if we include vector again and forget to tell it what type we want instantiated.
+This way we still get a "undeclared VEC_ITEM_TYPE" error if we include the vector again and forget to tell it what type we want instantiated.

-NOTE: We don't undefine `VEC_IMPLEMENTATION` so that we can just declare it once in our `.c` for convenience.
+NOTE: We don't undefine `VEC_IMPLEMENTATION` so that we can just declare it once in our `.c` files for convenience's sake.

 #### Include guards
 You might be asking about the missing include guard, but you don't need it!
 The reason is that we actually want to be able to include the same header multiple times.
-Each time for a different type.
+Each time with a different type.

 ## Putting everything together
-The final header would look something like this:
+The final header should look something like this:

 ```c
 #ifndef VEC_ITEM_TYPE